My academic interests are financial-, tax-, and environmental/CSR/sustainability accounting.

-- Teaching, supervision of theses, research, and training and mentoring of academic staff (to learn supervision of theses or research) to universities;
+- Teaching, supervision of theses, research, and training of academic staff to universities;

-- I do consultancy for public and private sector enterprises regarding environmental/CSR/sustainability reporting and give lectures on these issues;
+- I do consultancy for public and private sector enterprises and give lectures on environmental/CSR/sustainability reporting;

 - I also write text books on tax law and (forthcoming) environmental/CSR/sustainability reporting.

 I teach tax law for business and accounting students and real-estate agent students, using my text book on tax law “Innføring i skatterett”.
 Additionally, I teach tax behaviour courses on master level.
 (The text book “Innføring i skatterett” was first published in 1980 by my father, Lars Fallan, and a new edition is available each year to be up to date.)

 I also teach environmental/CSR/sustainability reporting, from an accounting perspective, for various types of students.